Policy No. 2.08

 Staff Member Responsibilities

 In addition to writing the above-referenced letter of resignation and providing the adequate period of notice prior to resignation, staff members must return all Berklee-issued property to their manager on or before the last day of employment.
 This includes Berklee identification badges; keys to any Berklee property, offices, and/or storage; any uniforms, paperwork, and/or documents; and/or any Berklee-issued phones, computers, laptops, tablets, or other electronic devices.
-Return of any and all secure data software authorizations and/or hardware keys must be coordinated through Technology Resources.
+Return of any and all secure data software authorizations and/or hardware keys must be coordinated through Information Technology Services.

 Upon receiving a notice of resignation, the manager should inform the departing staff member to forward a copy of the resignation notice to their respective Human Resources business partner and to gather and return all Berklee-issued property on or before the last day of employment.
 The manager should also advise the staff member that they have the option to schedule an exit interview meeting with a member of Human Resources.

 Staff members are encouraged to schedule an exit interview with their respective Human Resources business partner.
 During the exit interview, staff members will be provided with information related to continuation of benefits, employment verification, and/or any other pertinent information.
 In addition to the exit interview, departing staff members will also be provided with an electronic exit survey for completion.